debrawolford/treat-your-pup/README.md

 - HTML: This was the language used to add all the content to the pages.
 - CSS: Cascading Style Sheets language used to style all the pages and improve the user experience.

+### Tools

-- <a href="https://www.getbootstrap.com">Bootstrap version</a>: Used for initial styling and in order to create a uniform website that renders well on all screen sizes.
+- <a href="https://www.getbootstrap.com">Bootstrap</a>: Used for initial styling and in order to create a uniform website that renders well on all screen sizes.
 Also used for some basic Javascript additions.
 - <a href="https://www.atom.io"> Atom</a>: The code editor used for this project.
 - <a href="https://git-scm.com"> Git</a>: Installed on Atom as a plugin to allow version control.
 - <a href="https://balsamiq.com/"> Balsamiq Mockups </a>: Used to create the wireframes during the UX Design process.